Gémima Joseph

-Gémima Joseph (born 17 October 2001) is a French athlete.
+Gémima Joseph (born 17 October 2001) is a French sprinter.
+She won a silver medal in the women's 4 x 100 metres relay at the 2024 European Athletics Championships.

+Early life

-From French Guiana, Joseph was hugely influenced as a teenager when she started being coached by former international sprinter Katia Benth, and then when Benth had ill-health, Joseph was coached by Benth’s former coach Gaetan Tariaffe.
+From French Guiana, Joseph was hugely influenced as a teenager when she started being coached by former international sprinter Katia Benth, and then when Benth had ill-health, Joseph was coached by Benth's former coach Gaetan Tariaffe.
 Joseph has made the decision to stay mostly based away from mainland France in favour of remaining in her homeland.
 She studies in Cayenne for a Diploma in Accounting and Management.

+Career

 She won the bronze medal in athletics 200m during the European Youth Olympic Festival in 2017, held in Győr, Hungary.
 She became the French junior champion in both 100m and 200m in 2019, and won silver in the 200m at the European Junior Championship in 2019.

 On 16 June 2021 in Cergy-Pontoise, Joseph ran 22:77 for the 200m and became the first Frenchwoman to make the qualifying standard for the 200m at the delayed 2020 Olympic Games.
 In doing so, she also became the fastest Frenchwoman over the distance for seven years.
 Remarkably, due to the COVID-19 pandemic, the race had come for Joseph after an enforced 10 day quarantine following her arrival in France which had affected her ability to train.
 Earlier at the meeting she also broke her 100m personal best, by running 11:40.

+In April 2024 at the Guyana Games, she ran personal best times of 11.04 seconds for the 100 metres and 22.57 seconds for the 200 metres.
+She ran as part of the French 4x100m relay team which finished as runner-up and qualified for the 2024 Paris Olympics at the 2024 World Relays Championships in Nassau, Bahamas.
+She finished sixth in the 100 metres final at the 2024 European Athletics Championships in Rome in a time of 11.06 seconds.